codeex/VincallPortal/README.md

 To install dependencies, run below command in powershell:
   - npm install

+By default, we use `frontend.comm100dev.io` as host and `80` as port.
+So you need to modify your hosts file(C:\Windows\System32\drivers\etc), add `127.0.0.1 frontend.comm100dev.io` in hosts file.
+You can modify file `.env.development` to set up any host you want.
+Or just delete the custom configuration, react app will use `localhost:3000` by default.

 # Running
 To run project in local, run below command in powershell:
   - npm run start